inducer/loopy/doc/ref_call.rst

 Goals of a function interface
 -----------------------------

+- *FIXME: * Needs to change after the new design of program.

 - Must be able to have complete information of the function just through the epxression node.
 - Must adhere to :mod:`loopy` semantics of immutability.